-The Carnfree monuments are located a few kilometers to the south of Rathcroghan.
-This ridge has a number of barrows and other monuments spread across the summit, the most famous being Carnfree itself, Cairn Fraoch, a probable barrow or even earlier monument that was used as the inauguration mound of the O'Connors of Connaught in medieval times.
+The Carnfree cluster of monuments is located a few kilometers to the south of Rathcroghan.
+This ridge has a number of barrows and other monuments spread across the summit, the most famous being Carnfree itself.
+Cairn Fraoch, is probably a barrow or even earlier monument that was re-used as the inauguration mound of the O'Conor Kings of Connaught in medieval times.

-The oldest monuments in the area are the three megalithic structures, now quite ruined, at Sheegeeragh about 1 kilometer east of the ridge of Carnfree.
-These three megaliths are thought to have been passage graves.
+The oldest monuments in the area are three megalithic structures, now quite ruined, at Sheegeeragh about one kilometer east of the ridge of Carnfree.
+These three megaliths are thought to have been passage-graves.